Driveway Culvert Maintenance

 - US Army Corp of Engineers Permit/Permission (for waterway culverts)

-Information or assistance may be available from Stormwater Division staff about the cause of the problem and possible solutions; however, the town cannot recommend a particular contractor or undertake any work within private property.
+Information or assistance may be available from Stormwater Division staff about the cause of the problem and possible solutions; however, staff cannot recommend a particular contractor or undertake any work within private property.

-All swales and culverts, however, must meet certain specifications based on natural draining in the area; please contact the Stormwater Division at 919-913-2999 or email@example.com before you make any changes to ditches or culverts to ensure it meets all requirements and regulations.
+All swales and culverts must meet certain specifications based.
+Please contact the Stormwater Division at 919-913-2999 or email@example.com before you make any changes to ditches or culverts to ensure the changes meet all requirements and regulations.